mertcetinkaya/master_thesis_codes/README.md

 For Optical Character Recognition (OCR) customized data files are used.
 They are given in OCR_data folder.

-For your questions, you can reach me via github.
+For your questions, you can reach me via mail.

 Mert Çetinkaya